CBD & CBG Oils for Cats

 - Weight: the size of your cat.

-- Health: does your cat have any health issues or diseases?
+- Health: does your cat have any health issues?

 Additionally, not all CBD oil for cats are created equal — meaning, the formulation of CBD oils varies from one CBD company to another.
-However, reputable CBD companies will always provide their dosing recommendation on their product labels.
+However, reputable CBD companies will always provide a suggested serving on their product labels.

 At Holistic Hound, our suggested CBD serving for cats is determined by weight.
 If your cat weighs anywhere from 5-10 pounds, we suggest a dosage of 3-6 drops of CBD oil.
 If your cat weighs 10-25 pounds, you should give them 6-12 drops.
 Each of our CBD oil tinctures comes equipped with an easy to use 1 mL graduated dropper.